openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

    ```
 5. You may need to reboot your machine for this to take effect.

 You've completed all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
-Proceed to the [Get Started Guide](@ref get_started) section to learn the basic OpenVINO™ workflow and run code samples and demo applications.

 @sphinxdirective